DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **Basic Page Layout:** Implemented the fundamental building blocks of a webpage, including a navigation bar, a main header, and content sections with text, images, and buttons.

 ---

+#### QUIZ

+### Course Step Number: 392

+### Date Researched: 2025-08-04

+### Key Learnings:

+- The `<div>` tag is a foundational HTML element used for creating divisions or sections in a document, serving as a generic container for grouping other elements.
+This is a common practice for applying CSS styling to a block of content.

+---